rishi-analytics/Rishi_Profile/About Me.md

 - I have a broad knowledge of **geography**, **world history**, and **global facts**, which reflects my curiosity and passion for learning beyond the technical sphere.
 - I thrive on finding data-driven solutions while maintaining a well-rounded, thoughtful perspective on the world.

+I do what I love and Love what I do :)

 ---